6 Super Spots to See Wildflowers near Bishop

 US Highway 168 – Westgard Pass

 This road begins its westward route from just north of Big Pine.
-It is a gateway to so much adventure and discovery in the White Mountains that you’ll probably want to travel it often.
+It is a gateway to so much adventure and discovery in the White Mountains.
+You’ll probably want to travel it often.
 Flowers may be evident from the road as it crosses the Owens River and heads up into the White Mountains and over the range into Nevada.
 This is probably be a good journey for later in the flower season.

 Death Valley Road

-Branching off from US Highway 168 on the west side of the Owens River is a sinuous path to the higher elevations of the Inyo Mountains.
-Near the summit the road junctions with the Saline Waucoba road that winds its way along the crest and down into Saline Valley in Death Valley National Park.
+Just off US Highway 168, on the west side of the Owens River, a winding road leads up into the high country of the Inyo Mountains.
+Near the summit, it meets the Saline Waucoba Road.
+From there, the route follows the ridge before dropping down into Saline Valley, deep in Death Valley National Park.
 Beyond the summit the road drops down into Eureka Valley and the Eureka Dunes.
 Within the first few miles of this quiet mountain road buds are blossoming in the washes and ravines.

 Warm Springs Road